-BSB20120 Certificate II in Workplace Skills will be delivered over one year.
-This certificate is suited to students who have a large commitment to your ATAR courses and are looking for a certificate to complement your study programs.
-You become skilled in a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organization and teamwork.
+Certificate II in Workplace Skills will be delivered over one year.
+This certificate is suited to students who have a large commitment to ATAR courses and are looking for a certificate to complement your study programs.

+You become skilled in a range of ICT skills such as: creating business documents, presentations, spreadsheets and develop workplace skills such as organisation and teamwork.
 The nature of this certificate is computer based with submissions and feedback for resubmitting tasks by online methods which is very different from other school assessment methods.

-These electronic communication skills provide you with a good understanding of both TAFE and University learning styles.
+These electronic communication skills provide you with a good understanding of both TAFE and university learning styles.
 All tasks are project and skilled based and there are no tests in this certificate.
-The BSB20120 Certificate II in Workplace Skills will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.
+The Certificate II in Workplace Skills will provide you with a diverse set of skills for the global century and industry business skills for a world that is rapidly changing.

 Core x 5

 BSBCMM211 Apply communication skills

 BSBOPS201 Work effectively in business environments

 BSBPEF202 Plan and apply time management

 BSBSUS211 Participate in sustainable work practices

 BSBWHS211 Contribute to the health and safety of self and others

 Electives x 5

 BSBPEF201 Support personal wellbeing in the workplace

-BSBOPS203 Deliver a service to customers
+BSBTEC201 Use business software applications

 BSBTEC202 Use digital technologies to communicate in a work environment

-BSBTEC302 Design and produce spreadsheets
+BSBTWK301 Use inclusive work practices

 BSBTEC303 Create electronic presentations

-BSB20120 Certificate II in Workplace Skills (formerly BSB20115 Certificate II in Business)
+BSB20120 Certificate II in Workplace Skills (General Pathway)

-(General Pathway)